biannak6288/independent-study/sass/entries/entry3.md

 * If you see a group of ccc properties clumped together, then you have the ability to put it into a mixin
 * Remember to keep your code organized so that it makes sense to you and others who are learning from it

+Enjoy learning from my tutorial.
+Hope you can't wait for next weeks learning!